 UNESCO Cities of Literature work together to build strong global partnerships: encouraging literary exchanges, creating cross-cultural initiatives and developing local, national and international literary links.
 Each City will also be dedicated to pursuing excellence in literature on a local level, engaging citizens in a dynamic culture of words.

-Melbourne, Iowa City, Dublin, Reykjavik and Norwich have now joined Edinburgh to form a new global network of Cities of Literature - we look forward to welcoming more Cities to our network.
+Melbourne, Iowa City, Dublin, Reykjavik, Norwich and Krakow have now joined Edinburgh to form a new global network of Cities of Literature - we look forward to welcoming more Cities to our network.

 Cities of Literature: Criteria